• Skip to main content

 • Reserve about two tablespoons of the caramelized onions for garnish.
 Let the remaining onions cool.

-• Combine the cream cheese, sour cream, and mayo in a large bowl.
+• Combine the sour cream and mayo in a large bowl.
 Mix until smooth.

-• Stir the garlic powder and two tablespoons of chives into the cream cheese mixture.
+• Stir in the garlic powder, Worcestershire sauce, onion powder, and 2 tablespoons of chives into the sour cream mixture.
 Fold in the caramelized onions.

 • Transfer to a serving bowl, cover it, and chill in the fridge for at least an hour.